My Main Page with Links to My Other

 It was replaced in 2000 with the buzzword "freedom."
 Perhaps

-in 2004 his campaign will consist of a single letter that will
+in 2004 his campaign will consist of a single letter representing, allegedly, all things good.

-represent all things good.
-Third parties can at least raise issues.
+Minor parties in proportional representation systems can at least raise neglected issues.

 Several types of proportional representation exist.
 In a party

-list system parties get seats based on the percentage of the
+list system, parties earn seats based on the percentage of the

-being filled by that party's candidates who got the most votes.
+filled by that party's candidates receiving the most votes.

-STV voters rank candidates similar to the way college football
+STV voters rank candidates the way college football

-He also makes some good points that are not widely known.
+Amy also makes some not widely known good points.

 Gerrymandering is often bipartisan.
 Democrats and Republicans

-collude to create safe districts for incumbents in both parties.
+collude to create safe districts for incumbents in both parties, even when it benefits

-Add to that the huge money and name recognition advantages
+Republicans more overall.
+Add in the money and name recognition advantages

-incumbents enjoy, and it is easy to see why legislators rarely
+incumbents enjoy, and we see why legislators seldom

-lose their jobs.
-If one party rule is the instant recipe for corruption
+lose.
+If one party rule is an instant recipe for ruthlessness

-and incompetence, two party rule is the long term recipe for
+and incompetence, two party rule is a long-term recipe for

-coverage by the media may be due solely to factors outside
+coverage by the media may be due more to factors outside

 the voting system.
 If voters vote against candidates merely

-because the candidate's take an "offensive" specific stand
+because the candidates take a specific, "offensive" stand

-Amy asserts that votes for candidates with almost no chance
+Amy asserts votes for candidates with almost no chance

-of winning are wasted votes.
-I call them low influence votes.
+of winning but they are low influence votes.

-On rare occasions main party politicians do shift their policies
+On occasion main party politicians shift their policies

-to attract the votes that might otherwise go the third parties.
+to attract votes that might otherwise go to third parties.

-· Fails to emphasize that policy stands are an important
+· Fails to emphasize that policy stands are important parts of moral

 compares Italy with the United States by placing Italian